 Graft-versus-host disease: A potential risk when stem cells come from donors

-If you're undergoing a transplant that will use stem cells from a donor (allogeneic stem cell transplant), you may be at risk of graft-versus-host disease.
+If you receive a transplant that uses stem cells from a donor (allogeneic stem cell transplant), you may be at risk of graft-versus-host disease (GVHD).
+This disease happens when the donor stem cells that make up your new immune system see your body's tissues and organs as something foreign and attack them.